 There are over 100 diseases that cause dementia symptoms including AD, Frontotemporal Dementia (FTD), Vascular dementia, Parkinson’s disease, Dementia with Lewy bodies, Huntington’s disease, alcohol-related dementia (Korsakoff’s syndrome) and Creutzfeldt-Jacob disease.

 AD is the most common form of dementia and accounts for 50 to 70% of all cases, which is why the two terms are often used interchangeably.
+Women are more at risk of AD than men (but men’s rates are catching up).
+Men are more at risk of vascular dementia than women.

 Early signs of dementia are subtle and vague.
 Symptoms may include: